YawDD+: Frame-level Annotations for Accurate Yawn Prediction: Introduction

 \section{Introduction}

-Driver fatigue impairs alertness and reaction time, leading to a significantly higher risk of road collisions.
-The US National Highway Traffic Safety Administration estimates that drowsiness leads to an estimated \num{50000} people injured and nearly 800 deaths in 2017~\cite{nthsa}.
+Driver fatigue impairs alertness and reaction time, increasing the risk of road collisions.
+The US National Highway Traffic Safety Administration estimates that drowsiness leads to approximately \num{50000} injuries and nearly \num{800} deaths in 2017~\cite{nthsa}.
 Furthermore, approximately 24\% of car crashes involve fatigued or drowsy drivers~\cite{klauer2006impact}.
-Such safety concerns have sparked extensive research in machine learning (ML) on driver drowsiness detection systems, which aim to recognize early signs of fatigue and generate timely alerts for the driver to prevent accidents.
-Among them, \enquote{yawning} represents an early behavioral indicator for fatigue detection~\cite{nthsa, klauer2006impact}.
+Camera-sensors deployed on vehicles generate millions of data samples every day and ML models can be trained to detect drivers' fatigue by focusing on yawning, head pose, and blinking time.
+Among observable signs of fatigue, \enquote{yawning} has been widely studied as an important behavioral indicator of increased sleepiness and loss of alertness, making yawning an early warning sign of fatigue-related impairment.

-Existing yawning detection datasets, like YawDD~\cite{abtahi2014yawdd}, typically label entire videos as \enquote{yawning}, although most frames display unrelated actions, such as normal driving or conversation.
-Such video annotations introduce systematic noise into the training dataset by incorrectly associating frames exhibiting normal behavior with the \enquote{yawn} category.
-While some ML architectures, such as recurrent neural networks (RNNs), long short-term memory networks, and video transformers, can utilize sequential information and learn temporal dependencies or context within videos, they are expensive on constrained edge devices.
+Training ML models is conventionally performed on high-powered GPUs or cloud infrastructure; however, safety-critical applications, such as in-vehicle driver monitoring systems, demand edge-based training due to the following reasons: first, these systems must continuously adapt to unseen data distributions, including variations in drivers, environments, and lighting conditions, necessitating periodic on-device model updates; second, reliance on cloud infrastructure is often impractical due to limited or intermittent connectivity, particularly in remote or latency-sensitive scenarios; and third, on-device training preserves data privacy, as sensitive visual data (e.g., a driver's face) does not need to be transmitted to the cloud.
+On the other hand, existing fatigue datasets, such as YawDD~\cite{abtahi2014yawdd}, typically label entire videos as \enquote{yawning}, although most frames display unrelated actions, such as normal driving or conversation.
+Such video annotations introduce systematic noise into the training data by incorrectly associating frames exhibiting normal behavior with the \enquote{yawn} category.
+While some ML models, such as RNNs, LSTMs, and video transformers, can learn temporal dependencies and context within videos, they are expensive to train and deploy on constrained edge devices.